dakilaledesma/HerbASAP_Lite/README.md

 - To gain:
   - Significant speed up in batch processing.
   - A CLI-friendly script you can run in headless machines that does all of the backend processing.
+    - May be run within servers or even on online platforms such as Google Colab
   - A simpler HTML5 interface that is *completely* separate from the CLI/backend script, allowing for extension of the interface without messing with the backend.
   - Much easier to maintain and less buggy codebase at less than 1/3rd of the main "master" script.